How can digital tools translate images into virtual worlds?

 outline

-Week 1: Virtual environment as pictorial space
+Week 1: Virtual Environments as Pictorial Space

 Week 3: Forms and Actions

-Week 4: Composition
+Week 4: Composition in Virtual Worlds

 Week 5: Politics and World-Building